Spreadsheet-Institute/Spreadsheet-Institute/README.md

 ---

-...et cetera, et cetera, ad absurdum...
+...et cetera, et cetera, ad absurdum.

-The greater your formulas' complexity, the greater will be the benefits gained by leveraging custom functions.
+In short: the greater your formulas' complexity, the greater will be the benefits gained by leveraging custom functions.

-Spreadsheet Institute is offering free formula audits to anyone who disagrees, for a limited time, to both prove our claim and to gather new functions to include with Spreadsheet Lisp.
+Spreadsheet Institute is now offering free formula audits to both prove our claim and to mine for new helper functions to include within Spreadsheet Lisp.